 Participants will have to rate the expected intensity of stimulation on a visual analog scale (VAS) using a 10 cm ungraduated sliding ruler right after seeing the cue before the beginning of the stimulation.
 The lower extremity of the VAS will be labeled "no perception" and the higher extremity will be labelled "the most intense perception you can imagine".
 The time-interval between the rating and the start of the stimulation will be variable.
 During the thermonociceptive stimulation, participants will be instructed to sit as still as possible to generate an artifact-free EEG signal.
-After the stimulation, participants will then have to indicate on the VAS how intense they perceived the thermonociceptive stimulation as painful or not (as illustrated in figure 2).
+After the stimulation, participants will hear a beep sound which will indicate the end of the trial.
+Participants will then have to indicate on the VAS how intense they perceived the thermonociceptive stimulation overall, as well as whether they perceived the stimulation as painful or not (as illustrated in figure 2).